-- 15. Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - banning the complainant from making contact by telephone except through a third party e.g. councillor/friend acting on their behalf; - banning the complainant from using some council buildings to access services; - banning the complainant from accessing any council building except by appointment agreed by relevant service manager; - requiring contact to take place with one nominated single point of contact; - restricting telephone calls to specified days / times / duration; - requiring any personal contact to take place in the presence of an appropriate witness and/or advising that the conversation will be recorded; - letting the complainant know that we will not reply to or acknowledge any further contact from them on the specific topic of that complaint (in this case, a designated member of staff should be identified who will read future correspondence); - in extreme circumstances, the Council may involve the Police.
+- 15. Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - I. Banning the complainant from making contact by telephone except through a third party e.g., councillor/friend acting on their behalf. - II.
+Banning the complainant from using some council buildings to access services. - III.
+Banning the complainant from accessing any council building except by appointment agreed by relevant service manager. - IV.
+Requiring contact to take place with one nominated single point of contact. - V. Restricting telephone calls to specified days / times / duration. - VI.
+Requiring any personal contact to take place in the presence of an appropriate witness and/or advising that the conversation will be recorded. - VII.
+Letting the complainant know that we will not reply to or acknowledge any further contact from them on the specific topic of that complaint (in this case, a designated member of staff should be identified who will read future correspondence). - VIII.
+In extreme circumstances, the Council may involve the Police.
 Where this is the case, the complainant will be advised that this is the course of action that the Council is taking and why.
-Examples include: - o abusive and threatening behaviour - o physical abuse - o refusal to leave the premises - 16.
-When the decision has been taken to apply this policy to a complainant, the Customer Relations Team Manager will contact the complainant in writing (and/or as appropriate) to explain: - why we have taken the decision; - what action we are taking; - the duration of that action; - the review process of this policy; and - the right of the complainant to contact the Local Government Ombudsman about the fact that they have been treated as an abusive, vexatious/persistent complainant. - 17.
+Examples include: - Abusive and threatening behaviour - Physical abuse - Refusal to leave the premises - 16.
+When the decision has been taken to apply this policy to a complainant, the Customer Relations Team Manager will contact the complainant in writing (and/or as appropriate) to explain: - Why we have taken the decision. - What action we are taking. - The duration of that action. - The review process of this policy; and - The right of the complainant to contact the Local Government and Social Care Ombudsman about the fact that they have been treated as an abusive, vexatious/persistent complainant. - 17.
 The Customer Relations Team Manager will enclose a copy of this policy in the letter to the complainant. - 18.
-Where a complainant continues to behave in a way which is unacceptable, the Customer Relations Team Manager, in consultation with the Head of Legal Services, may decide to refuse all contact with the complainant and stop any investigation into his or her complaint.
+Where a complainant continues to behave in a way which is unacceptable, the Customer Relations Team Manager, in consultation with the Head of Legal & Democratic Services, may decide to refuse all contact with the complainant and stop any investigation into his or her complaint.

 - 19. The status of a complainant judged to be unreasonably persistent or vexatious will be reviewed by the Customer Relations Team Manager after three months and at the end of every subsequent three months within the period during which the policy is to apply.
-During this period an integrated restorative practice approach will be considered to try and find a positive way forward for all parties involved. - 20.
+During this period, an integrated restorative practice approach will be considered to try and find a positive way forward for all parties involved. - 20.
 The complainant will be informed of the result of this review if the decision to apply this policy to them has been changed or extended. - 21.
 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, we will consider other options, for example reporting the matter to the police or taking legal action.
 In such cases, we may not give the complainant prior warning of that action.
-In those cases the complainant will be put on the Potentially Violent Persons Register for a minimum of 12 months.

-New complaints from complainants who are treated as abusive, vexatious or persistent

-22. New complaints from people who have come under this policy will be treated on their merits.
+In those cases, the complainant will be put on the Potentially Violent Persons Register for a minimum of 12 months.
+New complaints from complainants who are treated as abusive, vexatious, or persistent. - 22.
+New complaints from people who have come under this policy will be treated on their merits.
 The Customer Relations Team Manager will decide whether any restrictions which have been applied before are still appropriate and necessary in relation to the new complaint.
 We do not support a "blanket policy" of ignoring genuine service requests or complaints where they are founded.